seqeralabs/wave-showcase/example9/README.md

 # Interactive debugging of remotely executed tasks

-Pipeline tasks executed with Wave and Fusionfs features enabled can be debugged interactively regardless of whether that are  executed on the local computer or remotely.
+Pipeline tasks executed with Wave and [Fusion file system](https://www.nextflow.io/docs/latest/fusion.html) features enabled can be debugged interactively regardless of whether that are  executed on the local computer or remotely.

 ### Config

-This feature requires Wave and Fusionfs to both be enabled in your pipeline configuration.
+This feature requires Wave and Fusion file system to both be enabled in your pipeline configuration.

 ```
 workDir = 's3://some-bucket/work'